 Tips for Choosing a Walt Disney World Resort

 This article is assuming that you have already decided to stay on property at Walt Disney World.
 There are loads of different hotel options in the Greater Orlando area, so you’ll first need to make sure that you want to stay on property.

-Figure Out Your Budget
+Figure Out Your Walt Disney World Resort Budget

 Location of Your Resort Choice

-For convenience to Epcot and Disney’s Hollywood Studios, look at the Boardwalk Inn, the Beach and Yacht Clubs, and the Swan and Dolphin.
-The monorail resorts are the best option for convenience to Disney’s Magic Kingdom.
+For additional convenience to Epcot and Disney’s Hollywood Studios, look at the Boardwalk Inn, the Beach and Yacht Clubs, and the Swan and Dolphin.
+You can walk to either park from these resorts, or take a boat.

-Food at Walt Disney World Resort Hotels
+The Food at Walt Disney World Resort Hotels

 All of the resort hotels at Walt Disney World offer at least one restaurant/food court.
-If you are planning to eat one or more meals at your resort, it’s definitely worth looking at the different food options at the resorts.
+If you are planning to eat one or more meals at your resort, it’s definitely worth looking at the different food options at the resort.
 Of course, you can absolutely go to any resort to eat at their restaurant, but that may not be the most convenient.

 Amenities and Themes at Disney Resort Hotels

 Every one of the Walt Disney World resort hotels offer fabulous amenities and themes.
 Depending on the ages of your children and their interests, you’ll want to evaluate the various options.